 Tax fees paid to SGV & Co. are for tax compliance and tax advisory services.
-In 2010, "Other fees" pertains to fees paid in relation to the issuance of comfort letter for the bond offerings in March and May 2010, training on PFRS updates and other agreed-upon procedures.
+In 2013, the amount increased mainly due to the tax advisory on tax planning for the restructuring of our subsidiaries in Latin America as disclosed in Note 1.3, Subsidiaries and Joint Venture, to the Annual Audited Consolidated Financial Statements.

 In 2011, "Other fees" pertains to fees paid in relation to the issuance of comfort letter for the offering of subordinated perpetual capital securities in April, agreed-upon procedures and fees paid for seminars relating to taxes.
 In 2012, "Other fees" pertains to fees paid in relation to the issuance of comfort letter for tapping the subordinated perpetual capital securities issued in January and agreed-upon procedures.
+In 2013, "Other fees" pertains to fees paid in relation to the issuances of comfort letters for the offering of medium term notes issued in January 9 and 28, 2013 and exchange of notes in September 2013 and agreed-upon procedures.

-The Audit Committee makes recommendations to the Board concerning the external auditors and preapproves audit plans, scope and frequency before the conduct of the external audit.
+The Audit Committee makes recommendations to the Board concerning the external auditors and pre-approves audit plans, scope and frequency before the conduct of the external audit.
 The Audit Committee reviews the nature of the non-audit related services rendered by the external auditors and the appropriate fees paid for these services.

-The reappointment of SGV & Co. as the Company's external auditors was approved by the stockholders in a meeting held on April 19, 2012.
+The reappointment of SGV & Co. as the Company's external auditors was approved by the stockholders in a meeting held on April 10, 2014.